railsuser2014/openobject-doc-book-en/source/book/4/4_10_HR/4_10_HR_timesheet.rst

 You already know that timesheets are closely linked with analytic accounts.
 The different projects reported on the timesheets correspond to analytic accounts.
 The timesheet entries themselves are analytic entries.
 These entries comprise various analytic operations that don't correspond to any of the general accounts.
 Therefore all operations that modify and create timesheet lines automatically impact the corresponding analytic line and, conversely are automatically modified by changes in that line.

-.. tip::   *Technique*
+.. note:: Timesheets and analytical data

 	The implementation of timesheets in Open ERP relating to analytic entries is managed by an inheritance mechanism: the timesheet object inherits the analytic entry object.

 	The information is therefore not encoded into the database as two separate events, which avoids many synchronization problems.
 	They are stored in two different tables, however, because a service is an analytical entry, but an analytical entry isn't necessarily a service.

 This isn't a classical approach but it's logical and pragmatic.
 Employee timesheets are a good indication of how the costs of a service enterprise are spread across different cases as reported in the analytic accounts.